 How do you think he’d handle new and more significant responsibilities?

 He told me about this scenario.
 How would you describe it?

 Would you hire X again?
 Why or why not?

 Try to avoid yes and no questions to allow the reference to speak at length.

 End the call with broader inquires

-If the majority of the call is focused on technical and skill-based questions, it’s a good idea to ask about motivation, timeliness, and other broad questions.
-For example, you can ask about what drives X to come into work each day, or how they approach tight deadlines and big projects.
+If most of the call is focused on technical and skill-based questions, it’s a good idea to ask about motivation, timeliness, and other broad questions.
+For example, you can ask about what drives X to come into work each day or how they approach tight deadlines and big projects.

 Many conversations about past working environments can be subjective.
 Even still, it’s best to keep an ear out for possible red flags.